release-it/release-it/README.md

 release-it 0.8.3
 ```

-For versions like `1.0.0-beta.2` and npm tags, see [manage pre-releases](#managing-pre-releases).
-For a "dry run", to
-show the interactivity and the commands it _would_ execute:
+For a "dry run", to show the interactivity and the commands it _would_ execute:

 ```bash
 release-it --dry-run